 The Trim Healthy Mama plan, also simply known as THM, is taking the diet world by storm!
 It was designed by 2 sisters, and it can be modified for any age or stage of life, including pregnant mamas and growing kiddos.
 It offers ways to lose weight in a healthy way and keep it off.
-It’s been a huge blessing in my life by helping me easily lose the baby weight and my husband to lose the 20 pounds that he gained when he started a desk job.
+It’s been a huge blessing in my life by helping me easily lose the baby weight while nursing and my husband to lose the 20 pounds that he gained when he started a desk job.
 I know that it can be a big help for you or your family, too.
 THM can seem a bit overwhelming at first (their first book was over 600 page!
 Whew!), but let me break it down into baby steps.

 Overview of THM